-The turkey slices with orange are a light and fragrant second course, perfect when you have little time but want to serve something tasty.
+The orange turkey slices are a light and fragrant second course, perfect when you have little time but want to serve something tasty.

-The meat will remain tender and delicate, enhanced by the orange juice which provides a fresh and slightly citrusy note, creating a soft and aromatic sauce.
+The meat will remain tender and delicate, enhanced by the orange juice that gives a fresh and slightly citrusy note, creating a soft and aromatic sauce.

 Good morning everyone and welcome back.
 Today I leave you with a recipe so simple yet delicious.

-There’s nothing easier than preparing turkey slices, which with the right tips will become a super second course that will make you lick your lips.
+Nothing easier than preparing turkey slices, which with the right tricks will become a super second course that will make your mouth water.

 I love all citrus fruits in general, but oranges are irreplaceable.

-Yes, because I drink juice not in the morning but during lunch or dinner.
+Yes, because I don’t drink juice in the morning but during lunch or dinner.

-With these premises, could I avoid making a dish that includes their use?
+With these premises, could I not create a dish that included their use?
 Absolutely not.

-These slices will remain so soft and creamy that it will be impossible not to remake them, and honestly, even though I love a healthy lifestyle, my food shouldn’t lack flavor.
+These slices will remain so soft and creamy that it will be impossible not to make them again, and honestly, even though I love a healthy lifestyle, my food must not lack taste.

-If you love cooking white meat, check out these other recipes below:
+If you love cooking white meat, check out these other recipes right below:

 - Difficulty: Easy